google/ExoPlayer/guide.md

 `SimpleExoPlayer`.

 {% highlight java %}
-// 1.
-Create a default TrackSelector
-Handler mainHandler = new Handler();
-BandwidthMeter bandwidthMeter = new DefaultBandwidthMeter();
-TrackSelection.Factory videoTrackSelectionFactory =
-    new AdaptiveTrackSelection.Factory(bandwidthMeter);
-DefaultTrackSelector trackSelector =
-    new DefaultTrackSelector(videoTrackSelectionFactory);

-// 2.
-Create the player
-SimpleExoPlayer player =
+SimpleExoPlayer player = ExoPlayerFactory.newSimpleInstance(context);
-    ExoPlayerFactory.newSimpleInstance(context, trackSelector);
 {% endhighlight %}

 ExoPlayer instances must be accessed from a single application thread.
+For the vast majority of cases this should be the application's main thread.
+Using the application's main thread is also a requirement when using ExoPlayer's UI components or the IMA extension.

-This must be the thread the player is created on if that thread has a {@link Looper}, or the application's main thread otherwise.
+The thread on which an ExoPlayer instance must be accessed can be explicitly specified by passing a `Looper` when creating the player.
+If no `Looper` is specified, then the `Looper` of the thread that the player is created on is used, or if that thread does not have a `Looper`, the `Looper` of the application's main thread is used.
+In all cases the `Looper` of the thread from which the player must be accessed can be queried using `Player.getApplicationLooper`.

 ### Attaching the player to a view ###